Karns City Holds Off Late Moniteau Charge to Down Rival Warriors, 70-60, on Its Home Floor

 The Warriors’ hot shooting spilled over into the fourth.

 The lead shrunk to 17.
 Then 12.
 Then nine.
-Eventually it was down to seven at 67-60 with a little more than a minute on the clock.
+Eventualy, it was down to seven at 67-60 with a little more than a minute on the clock.

 Several players had a hand in the rally.
 Chason Delarosa-Rugg scored seven of his team-high 21 points during the spurt and 14 points in the second half.
 Ayden Jackson also added six of his 12 in the fourth to spur the surge.